We’re committed to providing you with the information you need about COVID-19, the vaccines and life after the pandemic.

 Note: If you received your vaccine but have a condition or are taking medications that may weaken your immune system, talk to your provider to discuss safety protocols.
 You may not be fully protected by the vaccine and may need to keep taking all the safety precautions to protect yourself from COVID-19.
 You may also be eligible for a third dose if you received an mRNA vaccine.

 You likely will not be able to choose the vaccine you receive.
 It will depend on your local area and what is available there, based on what your state health department can order and distribute.
 It may also depend on what your local hospital, wellness center or pharmacy can accommodate.
 However, children ages 5 to 17 can only get the Pfizer vaccine, so those in that age range will only be able to get an appointment with a site that offers the Pfizer vaccine.

 It is important to know that all the vaccines currently available in the U.S. are highly effective, safe and help prevent hospitalization and death from COVID-19.

-Studies on COVID-19 vaccine safety in young children are still ongoing, so the CDC has not recommended those under the age of 12 get the vaccine at this time.
-It’s important to note that only the Pfizer-BioNTech vaccine has been authorized by the FDA and the CDC for children 12 years of age and older.
+Studies on COVID-19 vaccine safety in young children are still ongoing, so the CDC has not recommended those under the age of 5 get the vaccine at this time.
+It’s important to note that only the Pfizer-BioNTech vaccine has been authorized by the FDA and the CDC for children 12 years of age and older and a pediatric vaccine for children ages 5 to 11.
 The two other authorized vaccines from Johnson & Johnson and Moderna are still only approved for people 18 years and older.